leileqiTHU/leileqiTHU.github.io/index.md

   <img src="./assets/photo.jpeg" alt="My Photo" width="350" height="auto"/>
 </div>

 I am a second-year master's student at Tsinghua University, specializing in AI.
 And I will graduate in June 2026.
-Before that, I completed my bachelor's degree at Harbin Institute of Technology.
+Before this, I completed my bachelor's degree at Harbin Institute of Technology.

 ## Publications